Cphdat3sem2018f/week3-javascript/README.md

 ## Business competences

-JavaScript is one of the most demanded programming skills <a href="https://it.jobindex.dk/jobsoegning?q=javascript&supid=1">ref: it.jobindex.dk ).
+JavaScript is one of the most demanded programming skills <a href="https://it.jobindex.dk/jobsoegning?q=javascript&supid=1">ref: it.jobindex.dk</a>.

 JavaScript this semester will provide students with the background to join modern front-end teams, using JS and supplementing JS frameworks/libraries.